emreguenduez/idatavisaappointmentbot/README.md

 # iData Schengen Visa Appointment Bot

 The schengen visa process in Turkey is literal hell.
 To get a Schengen visa from Italy, you need to do it through an intermediary company called iData.
 However, every time I logged onto the iData website, hoping for an appointment slot, I was met with the same frustrating message: no appointments available.
 It felt like a never-ending loop of disappointment.
 Constantly refreshing the page became a part of my daily routine, and frankly, it was exhausting.
 After a while, as a software engineer, I thought: can't I automate this?
-That's when I decided to write this bot (with help from ChatGPT of course).
+That's when I decided to write this bot.

 ## The usual process of checking for an appointment
 * You fill in your personal info such as your name, surname, passport number, etc.